25 English Idioms With Their Meanings

 - Shoot yourself in the foot:

-This idiom describes the situation when you do or say something that can create problems for you.
+This idiom describes when you do or say something that can create problems for you.

 Learn these interesting idioms today and start making your conversations unique.